Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 5 Quick Tips for Visiting San Francisco

-1. If you need to rent a car, do it only for the days you’ll need it.
-Use Kyte, they’ll deliver the car to you and pick it up, so you don’t have to go back to the airport to get it.
-This will save you big time on parking
+1. If you need to rent a car, do it only for the days you’ll need it.This will save you a lot of money and time on parking.

 3. Homelessness is a complex problem in the city.
 You might see and smell things you wish you never had, but they’re very much a part of San Francisco.

 4. Maintain an open mind.
-San Francisco is a very open minded, liberal city.
-You will see same sex couples openly displaying their love (I saw the sweetest engagement) in front of you.
-This is their town, this is where they’re safe.
+San Francisco is a very open-minded, liberal city.
+You will see same-sex couples openly displaying their love (I saw the sweetest engagement) in front of you.
+This is their town.
+This is where they’re safe.
 Keep it that way.

 Sunrise at the Palace of Fine Arts in San Francisco.

-Your San Francisco Bucket List
+The Ultimate San Francisco Bucket List

 Ps….
 I know the numbers are off as you get to the bottom.
-I recently updated this post and was having one hell of a time trying to adjust the bullet points so I gave up.
+I recently updated this post and was having one hell of a time trying to adjust the bullet points, so I gave up.
 There are at least 125 things to do in San Francisco on this list!

 San Francisco Bucket List: Outdoor Activities

 2. Having a bonfire at Ocean Beach is incredibly high on my San Francisco bucket list.
-I walk by people enjoying the bonfire pits every night of the week, and especially on the weekend.
+I walk by people enjoying the bonfire pits every night of the week, especially on the weekend.
 There are designated fire pits at Ocean Beach, but you’ll also see people making their own.
 Bring everything you need, including a bucket to fill with water to put out the fire when you’re done (Outer Richmond)

 3. Did you know that San Francisco has a ruin?
 It’s Sutro Baths!
 This former bathhouse is now a haven for graffiti artists, photographers, and walkers.
 You can still see the steps that lead into the pools, although I definitely wouldn’t go swimming in them now.
 Sutro Baths also has trails that connect to the Lands End trail, so you could easily visit both in an afternoon, checking off two items on this bucket list (Seacliff) ✅